AndyStoneman/PQ2/README.md

 We performed google searches for "`query` cookies" and "`query` cookies recipe".
 We then wrote the ingredients of these recipes to files, using the recipe_scraper python module to easily get a list of ingredients from the search.

-We took the top 30 links from each searcg, although not every link yielded a properly formatted recipe that worked with the recipe_scraper module and thus we didn't end up with hundreds of recipes.
+We took the top 30 links from each search, although not every link yielded a properly formatted recipe that worked with the recipe_scraper module and thus we didn't end up with hundreds of recipes.
 After, we examined the files to remove duplicate recipes (some popular recipes popped up under both queries) and to format the list of ingredients into csv form for easy creation of Recipe objects.

 Once we created Recipe objects from our inspiring set, we used pickle to bundle them all up into one inspiring set file that contained a list of Recipes, so that we could save the initial set in one place and not have to parse each file into a Recipe object each time we wanted to run our program.